 Samson Yuen, a politics lecturer at the Open University of Hong Kong, predicted a Lam administration would continue to take actions that constrain the "organizational resources" of pro-democracy parties, making it difficult for them to survive.

-Under Leung, the government won an unprecedented lawsuit last year disqualifying two activist lawmakers who advocated Hong Kong independence over improperly taking their oaths of office.
+Under Leung, the government won an unprecedented lawsuit last year disqualifying two activist lawmakers " who advocated Hong Kong independence " for improperly taking their oaths of office.
 It's pursuing similar suits against four others.

 Carrie Lam "will inherit the tactics of C.Y.
 Leung, because if Carrie wins that means C.Y. will have a lot of influence over the political system," said Yuen.
 "That means such kind of repression will still go on.
 I do think the space for the pro-democracy movement will shrink."

 Follow Kelvin Chan on Twitter: www.twitter.com/chanman